box/developer.box.com/content/guides/applications/select.md

 <!-- markdownlint-enable line-length -->

-Custom Apps encompases most use cases and is the most flexible option.
+Custom Apps encompass most use cases and is the most flexible option.
 This application type allows for interaction with our 150+ endpoints.
 For example, downloading/uploading, searching, applying metadata and much more.